respoke/docs/src/server/node/getting-started.md

 ## Overview

-The Respoke Node.js library provides a convenient way for Node developers to interface with Respoke for non-browser-to-browser communication tasks.
+The Respoke Node.js Library provides a convenient way for Node developers to interface with Respoke for non-browser-to-browser communication tasks.
 Good examples of non-browser-to-browser communication tasks include authentication.

 ## Install Respoke Node.js

-Install Respoke as a local application dependency using npm:
+Install Respoke as a local application dependency using [npm](https://www.npmjs.com/):

     npm install respoke-admin